 1. Choose an appropriate learning situation.
 The following are some suggestions to help you.
 Because we are interested in a rich description of learning and because that rich description should probably include the interpretations and metacognitions of the learner, it may be best to be your own object of analysis.
 Note that this is not an absolute--there are real disadvantages to being your own subject--and you are allowed to study the learning of someone around you.
-However, you will then need to be clever about getting your chosen subject to reveal what is going on as he/she learns.
+However, you will then need to be clever about getting your chosen participant to reveal what is going on as he/she learns.

 The learning that the person (you) will be undertaking can be at different phases of development.
-However, it is sometimes easier to describe early phases of acquisition because this is when a learner is likely to make many errors and to be most aware of discrepancies between current states of knowledge and desired goal.
+However, it is sometimes easier to describe early phases of acquisition because this is when a learner is likely to make many errors and to be most aware of discrepancies between current states of knowledge and the desired goal.
 You should observe enough of the learning (3 to 5 episodes or contacts with the to-be-learned topic/skill) to get some idea of progress.
-A learning diary would perhaps be useful to jot down your description of what you believe are important influences on the learning as they are occurring.
+A learning diary would perhaps be useful in which to jot down your description of what you believe are important influences on the learning as they are occurring.

-- 2. Describe the learning episodes.
+2. Describe the learning episodes.
 You have many avenues available to describe what is going on in the learning situation you have chosen --tests, comments, inner thoughts while struggling with a topic, other people's reactions to you (as learner), artifacts or products that reveal progress.
 Your description should be rich.
-You should include as much as you can about the physical, emotional, and intellectual context in which the learning is occurring. - 3.
-Report your observations and analysis of your learning.
+You should include as much as you can about the physical, emotional, and intellectual context in which the learning is occurring.

+3. Report your observations and analysis of your learning.
 For the report that you actually turn in to me, you should be thinking in terms of two main sections.
 In Part 1, you should report your observations of the learning following closely the notes and observations you made during the learning itself.
-In Part 2, you should analyze your learning by explaining the learning you observed in terms of some theory or construct that we will have discussed in class.
+In Part 2, you should begin the analysis by describing the goal or purpose for the learning.
+You should then explain the learning you observed in terms of some theory or construct that we will have discussed in class.
 Therefore, you can assume that your reader knows about these theories and doesn't need you to describe them to any great extent.
-You do need, however, to be quite specific about what you mean when you say that one theory or construct is exemplified in your observations.
+You do need, however, to be quite specific about the application of the theory to your learning observations, about what you mean when you say that one theory or construct is exemplified in your learning project.

-I am asking you to send me a first draft of your report electronically no later than 9 pm Monday, Apr 25.
-This is a most important deadline because here is what we will do with your first drafts:
+I am asking you to send me a first draft of your report electronically no later than 9 pm Monday, Nov.
+14. This is a most important deadline because here is what we will do with your first drafts: